-Paloma Vineyards – At elevations ranging from 2060 feet to 2240 feet on Spring Mountain, this small family winery produces stunning Merlots and Syrahs.
+Paloma Vineyards – Lcoated at the top of Spring Mountain, at elevations ranging from 2060 feet to 2240 feet, this small family winery produces stunning Merlot, Cabernet Sauvignon and Syrah.
 After their Merlot was named the Wine of the Year in 2003 by the Wine Spectator, the winery became even more popular, increasing exponentially the difficulty in finding the wine.
+Barbara and Jim Richards have passed on, but their son Sheldon continues their legacy.
 4013 Spring Mountain Road, St. Helena (707) 963-7504 [reservation required]

 Prager Winery & Port Works – And now, for something completely different.
 A family owned winery in Napa Valley that has been specializing in Ports since their first harvest in 1979.
-Friendly, funky, and popular tasting room.
+Three generations of Pragers are currently involved in the crafting of their premium ports.
+The tasting room is rustic, casual, friendly and funky.
 The Alyssa Golden Dry Port and Noble Companion Tawny Port are what we like the most.
-1281 Lewelling Lane, St. Helena (707) 963-7678
+1281 Lewelling Lane, St. Helena (707) 963-7678 [reservation required]

 Pride Mountain Vineyards – You will drive up a long winding mountain road to the top of Spring Mountain to reach this stellar family-owned winery whose property straddles the dividing line between Napa and Sonoma counties, but the journey is so worth it.
+The tasting room feels like a well-appointed mountain lodge and the property also features over 23,000 square feet of subterranean caves.
 Excellent Viognier, Chardonnay, Cabernet Franc, Merlot, and Cabernet Sauvignon can be found here.
 4026 Spring Mountain Road, St. Helena (707) 963-4949 [reservation required]

 Salvestrin Winery – Three generations of Salvestrins live on this 26 acre property which has been in the family since 1932 on the west side of Highway 29.
-We especially like the Sauvignon Blanc, Sangiovese, and Retaggio (a Sangiovese-based Super Tuscan blend) here the most.
+The vineyard at Salvestrin has been farmed sustainably for over 80 years and holistic guidelines have been used since 2006, all culminating with the winery and vineyard earning a Napa Green certification.
+We especially like the Sauvignon Blanc, Sangiovese, Estate Cabernet Sauvignon and Retaggio (a Sangiovese-based Super Tuscan blend) here the most.
 397 Main Street (Highway 29), St. Helena (707) 963-5105 [reservation required]